wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/112-cabinet-decision-no-197.md

 ---
+doc_date: '1971-06-08'
+doc_num: 112
+doc_order: 112
+naa_refs:
+- naa_barcode: 3166916
+  naa_control_symbol: CO1191
+  naa_series: A5882
+  reference: '[NAA:A5882, CO1191]'
-title: "112 CABINET DECISION NO. 197"
+title: CABINET DECISION NO. 197
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9977
 vol_id: 27
-doc_date: 1971-06-08
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 112 CABINET DECISION NO. 197

-NAA:A5882, CO1191

 Canberra, 8 June 1971

 Secret

  ****

 Submission No. 107—The Strategic Basis of Australian Defence Policy, 1971

-The Cabinet noted the Report of the Defence Committee entitled ‘The Strategic Basis of Australian Defence Policy—1971 ’.Against the background that it is Australia’s own interests that are of fundamental importance, it noted in particular paragraph 167 of the Report which showed requirements for force capabilities.1
+The Cabinet noted the Report of the Defence Committee entitled ‘The Strategic Basis of Australian Defence Policy—1971 ’.Against the background that it is Australia’s own interests that are of fundamental importance, it noted in particular paragraph 167 of the Report which showed requirements for force capabilities.[1](#f1)

 1 See Document 107.

+[NAA:A5882, CO1191]